andim/easyleed/README.md

 - Size of default intensity integration circle can now be restored with Default button in Set Parameters
 - Set Preference panel is always visible (i.e. can be accessed with no images loaded).
 - Added "Apply" button in Set Preference, so that settings can be applied without closing the Set Preference panel.
+- Intensity files now have an extra tag in the filename
+  * _bs.int: if the intensities were extracted with background subtraction.
+  * _no-bs.int: if the intensities were not extracted with background substraction.
 - Restructured order in Set Parameters (and cleanup).
 - New About Box
 - Restored working Help (redirects to main website - User Manual).